 As adults age, the body is less able to recognize dehydration.
-The initial thirst signals aren’t triggered and sent to the brain.
-So, oftentimes older adults can become easily dehydrated.
+The initial thirst signals of an older/elderly person aren’t triggered and sent to the brain, so they can easily become dehydrated.
 It’s important to be constantly aware of how much water is consumed each day and especially critical when a senior is exposed to hot weather, exercise, or has lost fluids from diarrhea or vomiting.

 - Dark yellow urine (urine becomes concentrated)